LDAP Configuration

 Introduction

-Starting with Relution version 5.18.0 it is possible to configure LDAP providers for user, group and class import directly via the Relution Portal.
+Starting with Relution version 5.18.0, it is possible to configure LDAP providers for user, group and class import directly via the Relution Portal.
 The usual configuration parameters are included here and can be conveniently verified by various functional tests.
 A restart of the Relution service is no longer necessary with the configuration via the portal and facilitates changes and reconfigurations, since the operational flow does not have to be interrupted.
 We recommend for the configuration of LDAP synchronization, knowledge in the subject as well as the use of an LDAP browser that can display attributes correctly.
-For Windows the “Softerra LDAP Browser” and for Linux or MacOS the “Apache Directory Studio” has proven itself.
+For Windows, the “Softerra LDAP Browser” and for Linux or MacOS the “Apache Directory Studio” has proven itself.
 Both tools are free of charge.

 Basics

-Here you can set up multiple LDAP providers per organization.
-Note that the mail addresses of the users in Relution must be unique.
+To configure LDAP, go to Settings > LDAP Synchronization.
+Here, multiple LDAP providers can be set up per organization.
+It has to be noted that the mail addresses of the users in Relution must be unique.
 Failure to do so may result in errors, preventing some user accounts from being created.
+To create a new LDAP provider, Add has to be clicked.

 Basic configuration